daisybio/NeEDL/README.md

 ```

-Parameters that can be used with the tools are explained below.
+All parameters that can be used with the tools are explained below.

 Example command to check that everything works:
 ```bash